peer-open-source/xara-docs/source/user/manual/material/ndMaterials/DruckerPrager.rst

    T_o = \sqrt{\frac{2}{3}} \frac{\sigma_Y}{\rho}

-Further, general, information on theory for the Drucker-Prager yield criterion can be found at wikipedia here
+Further, general, information on theory for the Drucker-Prager yield criterion can be found at wikipedia.

 .. note::

    The valid queries to the Drucker-Prager material when creating an ElementRecorder are 'strain' and 'stress' (as with all nDmaterial) as well as 'state'.
 The query 'state' records a vector of state variables during a particular analysis.
 The columns of this vector are as follows.
-(Note: If the option '-time' is included in the creation of the recorder, the first column will be the time variable for each recorded point and the columns below are shifted accordingly.)
+(Note: If the option ``-time`` is included in the creation of the recorder, the first column will be the time variable for each recorded point and the columns below are shifted accordingly.)

    Column 1 - First invariant of the stress tensor, :math:`I_1 = \mathrm{tr}(\mathbf{\sigma})`.
    Column 2 - The following tensor norm, :math:`\left\| \mathbf{s} + \mathbf{q}^{kin} \right\| `, where .. math::\mathbf{s}` is the deviatoric stress tensor and :math:`\mathbf{q}^{kin}` is the back-stress tensor.